Have you been racking your brain about silver vs. gold welding lens?

 Why Use Gold Welding Lens?

-• Since no light passes through the lens, you can see the real color palette.
+• Gold welding lenses reflect light to protect your face and eyes from damage.
+Since no visible light passes through the lens, you can see the real color palette.

 • They are scratch-resistant, dimensionally stable, and optically of top quality.